vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ![image](/assets/2023-12-16/010.png)

 The API endpoint we use is `https://api.openai.com/v1/images/generations`.
 It requires an HTTP POST request with a certain body.
 In the body, the `prompt` describes the situation.
-In our sample request, we ask for a Christmas scene together with a colour style (dark), an animal (terrier), and a mood (happy).
+In our sample request, we ask for a Christmas scene together with color style (dark), an animal (terrier), and a mood (happy).

 {% highlight json %}
 {